nubbsterr/ELK-SIEM-Setup/README.md

 Kibana and Elasticsearch are now up and running and all that's left is Beats for ingestion.
 To quickly go over Beats, we will actually be using **filebeat**, which is a kind of Beat offered by Beats (wowza).
 [Here is a link for further reading on other beats you can use.](https://www.objectrocket.com/resource/what-are-elasticsearch-beats/) For our purposes, filebeat will be just fine to get going and testing our environment.
 However, I will personally guide you through installing **Winlogbeat** to create our very own mock incidents inspired by **chroma** on crin's server.

 # Configuring Filebeat
-Install filebeat by running `sudo apt install filebeat -y`.
+Install filebeat by running `sudo apt install filebeat`.
 As seen withboth Kibana and Elasticsearch, we will need to edit filebeat's YML file; `/etc/filebeat/filebeat.yml`, which I will go ahead and open with vim as I have been doing thus far.

 Configure the Elasticsearch portion of Filebeat.
 Kibana's config is totally fine.
 All we need to do is change the IP of the Elasticsearch host.